 But there is a payoff.
 If you were to sit down with us over a beer and ask: “I want to go somewhere different from what I’m accustomed to.
 I’d like a place that will make me think, feel and question some of my assumptions about the world and myself.
 Someplace not very well touristed, with a bit adventure and the unknown.
 Where would you suggest I go?”

-Here’s where we might suggest you go in 2015.
+Here’s where we might suggest you go.

 Why: To experience a country that is over 90% mountainous and littered with stunning landscapes.
 Add to that, a taste of traditional nomadic culture with a bit of a Soviet hangover, and you have the makings of a unique yet approachable destination.
 This makes Kyrgyzstan a great fit for trekkers and outdoor types, as well as those interested in culture and off-beat experiences.
 There is a terrific community-based tourism network throughout the country that makes it easy to connect and interact with locals.
 These networks can also organize mountain treks on horseback, homestays, and overnight yurt experiences.